War profiteering: Iraq War profiteers

 Companies such as Halliburton have been criticized in the context of the Iraq War for their perceived war profiteering.

 Steven Clemons, a senior fellow at the New America Foundation think tank, has accused former CIA Director James Woolsey of both profiting from and promoting the Iraq War.

-The Center for Public Integrity has reported that US Senator Dianne Feinstein, who voted in favor of the Iraq Resolution, and her husband, Richard Blum, are making millions of dollars from Iraq and Afghanistan contracts through his company, Tutor Perini Corporation.
+The Center for Public Integrity reported US Senator Dianne Feinstein, who voted in favor of the Iraq Resolution, and her husband, Richard Blum, as making millions of dollars from Iraq and Afghanistan contracts through his company, Tutor Perini Corporation.
 Financial disclosure forms indicate that as of January 2020 51 members of Congress and their partners own between $2.3 and $5.8 million of stock in the top 30 corporations that sell goods and services to the US military.

 Indicted defense contractor Brent R. Wilkes was reported to be ecstatic when hearing that the United States was going to go to war with Iraq.
 "He and some of his top executives were really gung-ho about the war," said a former employee.
 "Brent said this would create new opportunities for the company.
 He was really excited about doing business in the Middle East."

 One of the top profiteers from the Iraq War was oil field services corporation, Halliburton.
 Halliburton gained $39.5 billion in "federal contracts related to the Iraq war".
 Many individuals have asserted that there were profit motives for the Bush-Cheney administration to invade Iraq in 2003.
 Dick Cheney served as Halliburton's CEO from 1995 until 2000.
 Cheney claimed he had cut ties with the corporation although, according to a CNN report, "Cheney was still receiving about $150,000 a year in deferred payments."
 Cheney vowed to not engage in a conflict of interest.
 However, the Congressional Research Office discovered Cheney held 433,000 Halliburton stock options while serving as Vice President of the United States.
 2016 Presidential Candidate, Rand Paul referenced Cheney's interview with the American Enterprise Institute in which Cheney said invading Iraq "would be a disaster, it would be vastly expensive, it would be civil war, we'd have no exit strategy...it would be a bad idea".
 Rand continues by concluding "that's why the first Bush didn't go into Baghdad.
 Dick Cheney then goes to work for Halliburton.
 Makes hundreds of millions of dollars- their CEO.
 Next thing you know, he's back in government, it's a good idea to go into Iraq."
 Another prominent critic is Huffington Post co-founder, Arianna Huffington.
 Huffington has said, "We have the poster child of Bush-Cheney crony capitalism, Halliburton, involved in this.
 They, after all, were responsible for cementing the well."